Hertswood Academy: Students and staff

 The academy has approximately 1,300 students, including boys and girls from the age of 11 to 18.
 This includes approximately 200 students in the academy's sixth form.
 There are approximately 100 teaching staff, with approximately 40 support staff.

 House system

 In 2013 the academy introduced a new house system with four houses, each named after a college at Oxford or Cambridge: Cavendish (blue), Darwin (green), Nuffield (yellow) and Somerville (red).
-The assigned colour of the house that a student belongs to is displayed on a badge on the student's blazer.
+The assigned colour of the house that a student belongs to is displayed on the tv which also has pictures events and how many house points the house has got so far.
+The houses are spread out throughout years 7 - 11, Sixth Form (16-18) not having this.

 Each house has a staff member assigned as its head, a House Captain from the Upper Sixth Form, and a Vice House Captain selected from the Lower Sixth Form.
 The academy arranges inter-house competitions through the school year and tracks the total House Points each house has earned, towards winning the House Cup at the end of each year.